 My name is Amanda Adams.
 You would remember me from school as the girl with a paperback in her hand and an A+ in English class.
-Why I chose a college degree other than Language Arts is one of the great mysteries of my life.
+Why I pursued a college degree other than Language Arts is one of the great mysteries of my life.

-Also in 2017, I was approached by authors Dorothy Place and Adalina Mae to read and review their newly published novels, The Heart to Kill and Nothing is Predictable.
-Soon after, author Thomas Hay hired me to beta read his novel, Abduction Chronicles.
-I proofread for spelling and grammar mistakes as well as made suggestions for improving characters, plot, and general appeal of his story.
+Also in 2017, I was approached independently by authors Dorothy Place and Adalina Mae to read and publish my review their newly published novels, "The Heart to Kill" and "Nothing is Predictable."
+Soon after, author Thomas Hay hired me to beta read and edit his novel, "Abduction Chronicles."
+I proofread for spelling and grammar mistakes as well as made suggestions for improving characters, plot and general appeal of his story.
 Mr. Hay applauded and credited my work at publication.